Gretsch1963/streaming-04-multiple-consumers/README.md

 Will it terminate on its own?
 How do you know?

+It will not terminate on its own.
+The terminal window clearly says 'ready for work' and provides a termination option (CTRL+C)

 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.